 I believe dance is uniquely positioned to help people slow down, connect with self, with others and with the world around us.
-For this reason I will always make work that asks people to check in and reflect on their actions socially, environmentally and intrinsically.
+For this reason I aim to make work that asks people to check in and reflect on their actions socially, environmentally and intrinsically.

 I primarily create work in non-traditional spaces; emphasizing the interpersonal experience that emerges when audience and performers are close in proximity and blurring the fourth wall.